ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 ```
 The name of the virtual machine will be `ProvisionedVM`.
 Keep in mind that the max length of the name is 15 characters.

-The admin password is a required parameter.
+The admin password is a required parameter that we need to provide.
 Notice I haven't provided a name for the admin user.
 If you don't provide the username the admin username will match the name of the user running the Azure CLI command.
 Which in this case will be `vsts`.

 The result is an Azure resource group with virtual machine and all the resources it needs.
 <!-- ![Azure Virtual Machine](../../../../../images/provision-azure-vm-in-azure-pipelines-environment/azure-vm.png) -->